-- Helots: slaves that were required to perform daily tasks.
+- Helots were slaves who were required to perform daily tasks.
 They were farmers, domestic servants, nurses, and military attendants.

-- Perioeci: neither slaves or citizens, but worked as craftsmen building weapons for the Spartans
+- Perioeci were neither slaves or citizens but worked as craftsmen building weapons for the Spartans

 Growing up as a Sparta boy was no easy feat.
 Stories have been told that as a way to determine an infant’s strength and possible military capabilities, parents would place their baby on a mountain overnight to determine if he was capable of surviving the night alone.

 By the time a child reached seven years old, the boys were placed in training sponsored by the state.
 This program was called the Agoge.

 The purpose of the Agoge was to prepare the boys to become soldiers.
 They focused on duty, discipline, and endurance while involved in the program.
 By the time Sparta men reached age 20, they were active-duty soldiers until age 60.